F88/yonokomae/docs/DEVELOPMENT_EN.md

 - **Hooks**: Custom hooks that encapsulate the logic for interacting with the repositories.
 - **Repositories**: The data access layer that abstracts the underlying data sources.

+### Multi-source battle report (local + API-like)

+When hosting statically on GitHub Pages, you can still exercise an API-shaped path without real network calls.
+Use the multi-source repository mode which randomly picks between a local data source and an API-like local simulator for each report generation.

+- PlayMode id: `multi-source`
+- Env: `VITE_BATTLE_RANDOM_WEIGHT_API` (0..1, default `0.5`)
+- No external servers are contacted; the API-like source delegates to local data.

+This keeps callers stable today and enables a future swap to real APIs with no UI changes.

 ## How to add a new Play Mode or Repository

 This section is intended for developers.
 It explains how to add a new